Jackson Rudolph Signature Bo Staff with Grip

 Item No. 444JR

 The Jackson Rudolph Signature Bo Staff with Grip is the same type of staff Team Paul Mitchell Karate member Jackson Rudolph uses in competition.
-This version features an approx. 12" long lightweight wrapped grip in the center of the staff for easier contr
+This version features an approx. 12"; long lightweight wrapped grip in the center of the staff for easier control and handling.
+The staff features a solid

 CHOOSING THE RIGHT BO STAFFAre you one of the thousands of people in the US and throughout the world who trains in using the rokushakubo, or bo staff?
 It’s a popular weapon for karate practitioners, and for good reason.
 Training with a bo staff is great conditioning for the upper body, and there are an almost infinite number of bo techniques and tricks that beginning and skilled practitioners can learn.